-Upon receipt of a request from the Issuing PHA for a special HQS inspection (e.g. those resulting from damages, complaints, etc.), the Host PHA will schedule and complete the special inspection within fifteen (15) calendar days of the date that the Host PHA has confirmed receipt of the request.
+Upon receipt of a request from the Issuing PHA for a special HQS inspection to address non-life threatening matters the Host PHA will schedule and complete the special inspection within fifteen (15) calendar days of the date that the Host PHA has confirmed receipt of the request.
+For life-threatening emergencies, the PHAs will work together to inspect as quickly as feasible.
 The Issuing PHA may request that one of their staff be present at these special inspections.
-The Host PHA will bill the Issuing PHA a fee for this service as delineated in Attachment I of this MOA entitled Fee Schedule.
+The Host PHA will bill the Issuing PHA a fee for this service, as per the agreement detailed in Exhibit I of this MOA entitled Fee Schedule.